Glossary

 Strain

 A Spore that defines an enforceable convention.
 Other spores declare follows bonds to adopt the convention.
-The follows bond is a contract — conformance is checkable and reportable via Taste.
+Strains themselves declare explicit extends bonds to their parent strain family members.
+Both follows and extends are non-transitive in the reference strain pattern.
 See 05-strain.

 Synapse